xat/co-limits/README.md

 ## co-limits

 co-limits extends [limits.js](https://github.com/xat/limits.js) with a 'co' method.
-With this you can you can use limits.js in an [co container](https://github.com/visionmedia/co).
+With this you can use limits.js in an [co container](https://github.com/visionmedia/co).

 ### Sample